 Giving what we value most?

-God, on the other hand, gives, and He gives His very best– that which is most precious to Him.
+God, on the other hand, gives, and He gives His very best — that which is most precious to Him.
 This is what a host of angels proclaim to a group of lowly shepherds.
-They understood– this was an extravagant gift God had sent out.
+They understood — this was an extravagant gift God had sent out.
 His love is not a stingy sort of love.
 His gift is not found at the dollar section at Target, on Black Friday early in the morning, or on the clearance rack.
 No, His gift is costly.
 He demonstrates a generosity so outlandish that the gift, forgiveness and abundant life, seems too good to be true.
-Maybe that is why it is all too easy to settle for others things, and other “gods.”
+Maybe that is why it is all too easy to settle for others things.
 Christmas unexpectedly reveals a God so extravagant it should make us wonder, and make us stop.
 His abundance should cause the world to stand still and celebrate.
-Oh right, that is what the twenty-fifth is really for!

 Showing the World the Unexpected

 As I interact with my family and friends this Christmas, can I give them a picture of God that cannot be overlooked?
 For many in the world, God may seem absent or unengaged, a little more like the people who live in it.
-They may see harsh people, unwelcome to the homeless refuge.
+They may see harsh people or unwelcome people.
 They see religious people take lives in the name of their god.
 They see the materialism and selfishness of Black Friday “Christmas” shopping posted online.
 But every day in conversation, on social media and with family during the holiday, I have a chance to reflect the lavish Sender and be a person who gives.

 The Gift that Keeps on Giving